open-innovations/northumbria-culture-connect/src/insight/funding/_data/findings.md

 Recommendations for future work include:

-- developing the service design to enable more cultural organisations to contribute income profiles and other funding-related data in a common format
+- developing the service design to enable more culture organisations to contribute income profiles and other funding-related data in a common format
 - validation and exploration of data around funding, including detailed cross referencing different sources of information from e.g. 360 Giving, DCMS, Arts